10 Bible Verses About Change and Transition

 The cobalt skies have faded to grey, and aside from a few crumpled leaves, the poplar tree beside our house has shed her summer foliage.
 Most of the leaves are scattered on the deck in shades of burnt sienna, and I don’t have the heart to sweep them away just yet.
 I’ve never been great at handling change.
-I pull out my Bible in search of a few encouraging Bible verses about change and transition in life.
+As I consider this, I pull out my Bible verses about change and transition in life.

 Today, I want to hold on to lingering twilight, campfires in the yard, and supper on the deck.